fearocanity/ebtrfio-template/README.md

   > - By Default, the bot will automatically run every 2 hrs. <sup>(This is our Standard Interval posting)</sup>
   > - We recommend to use `Use this Template` button rather than forking this repository.
   > - We recommend Creating a Pull Request when you're setupping frames for next episode/series to track your changes and guides you on what steps you will take.
+  > - Make sure not to push something in master while the BOT is running.
+Wait it to be finished first to avoid duplicatiom issues.
   > - Keep your repository updated with [parent repository](https://github.com/fearocanity/ebtrfio-template) for fixes and security measure updates.
   > - When proceeding to a new Episode, you should create a Pull Request to your repo. <sup>(Don't forget `frameiterator` to change back to `1`)</sup>
   > - Use `action/repo-checker` as your basis for checking errors and misconfiguration.